Kramav/FPVCar/README.md

 This kit includes an ESP32 WROOM 32 Dev board by DIYMall, 4 basic DC motors and wheel, and an L298N motor controller.

+## Software

+You will need to install the RemoteXY library for arduino.
+Follow the instructions located here. https://remotexy.com/en/library/

+An additional copy of the instructions are located in the repository for redundancy.

 ## Using the ESP32 WROOM 32 and Arduino

 Install the esp32 board manager by espreeif.